MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

 ![Screenshot of the Dynamics 365 Remote Assist mobile annotation toolbar dropped down.](./media/mobile-app-annotation-toolbar-dropped-down.jpg "Screenshot of the Dynamics 365 Remote Assist mobile annotation toolbar dropped down")

-The following table describes each of the buttons in the annotation toolbar.
+The following table describes each of the buttons in the mobile app annotation toolbar.

 |Button|Description|
 |--------|-----------------------------------------------|